-MEDICAL INSURANCE Part B covers certain doctor services like a specialist visit, outpatient services, durable medical supplies, and preventive services.
-Most people pay a premium each month for Part B. For 2021, the standard monthly premium is \$148.50.
+Part B covers certain doctor services like a specialist visit, outpatient services, durable medical supplies, and preventive services.
+Most people pay a premium each month for Part B. For 2022, the standard monthly premium is \$170.10.
 There are deductibles and coinsurance associated with Part B services.
-In 2021, you will pay \$203 for your Part B deductible.
+In 2022, you will pay \$233 for your Part B deductible.
 After you meet your deductible for the year, you typically pay 20% of the Medicare-approved amount for doctor services (including most doctor services while you're a hospital inpatient), outpatient, and durable medical equipment.
 Preventative care is generally covered at a \$0 copay.

 THE PLANS ON THE NEXT PAGE ARE AN ALTERNATIVE TO ORIGINAL MEDICARE (PART A AND B).
-THEY INCLUDE PART A. PART B. AND USUALLY PART D. MEDICARE FACT 1: Medicare has four parts: A, B, C, & D The plans below are an alternative to Original Medicare (Part A and B).
-They include Part A, Part B, and usually Part D.
+THEY INCLUDE PART A. PART B. AND USUALLY PART D.

+MEDICARE FACT 1: Medicare has four parts: A, B, C, & D

+The plans below are an alternative to Original Medicare (Part A and B).
+They include Part A, Part B, and usually Part D as a package.

+MEDICARE ADVANTAGE

-MEDICARE ADVANTAGE Medicare Advantage plans are offered by private insurance companies but have to follow standards and be approved by Medicare each year, thus allowed to call themselves Part C of Medicare.
+Medicare Advantage plans are offered by private insurance companies but have to follow standards and be approved by Medicare each year, thus allowed to call themselves Part C of Medicare.
 You must be enrolled in both Part A and Part B to join a Medicare Advantage plan.
 You'll still be in the Medicare program, but you will receive all of your benefits through the Medicare Advantage plan instead of through Original Medicare (your red, white, and blue card).

 Medicare Advantage (Part C) plans combine coverage for hospital care, doctor visits and other medical services all in one plan.
 Plans are required to provide all of the benefits offered by Medicare Parts A and B minimally.
 Many plans also provide prescription drug coverage and additional benefits like routine dental, vision, hearing, and gym memberships that Original Medicare does not cover.
-These plans can change benefits yearly, so it is important to review your annual notice of change in the fall.
+These plans can change benefits yearly, so it is important to review your annual notice of change and discuss options with a licensed agent (like me!).

-PRESCRIPTION DRUG COVERAGE Helps cover the cost of prescription drugs.
-You can receive these benefits through a Medicare Advantage plan with drug coverage or standalone Medicare drug plan.
+PRESCRIPTION DRUG COVERAGE

+Prescription drug coverage helps cover the cost of prescription drugs.
+You can receive these benefits through a Medicare Advantage plan with drug coverage or stand alone Medicare drug plan.
 Each drug plan is designed with different copays, preferred pharmacies, and can cover different medication on their formulary (covered drug list).
 These plans can change each year, so it should a priority to understand the changes to covered medication, etc. Part D is optional, but there is a penalty if you do not sign up when you first become eligible for Medicare.
 If you have other creditable coverage, like employer coverage through yourself or spouse, you may not have a penalty.

-MEDICARE FACT 2: Medicare Medicare Supplement vs. Medicare Advantage WHAT'S THE DIFFERENCE?
+WHAT'S THE DIFFERENCE?

+Medicare Supplement

-Medicare Supplement Medicare Advantage
+Medicare Advantage